skowront/NecBlik/readme.md

 Other rules can be specified on a Module level (that can inherit from an existing module).

+REMARK!
+Remember to use Sync() or a Synchronize button after changing factory rules.

 ## Supported languages

 NecBlik supports: